 Seat base and backrest

-Also, these EVA seats are only about 4cm thick and, on an already hard DS floor, aren’t necessarily compatible with all-day comfort and more importantly, they’re too low in relation to the heel, as explained above.
-Luckily, it only takes a cushion on top or a foam pad (or your shoes) underneath to raise an EVA seat to your preference.
+Also, these EVA seats are only about 4cm thick and, on an already hard DS floor, aren’t compatible with all-day comfort as well as being too low in relation to the heel, as explained above.
+Luckily, it only takes a cushion on top or a foam pad underneath to raise an EVA seat to your preference.

 Sit on air, lean on a board